sunpy/sunpy-sphinx-theme/README.md

 If you want to add pages to the sidebar you can find ``html_sidebars`` in `sunpy_sphinx_theme/conf.py`.

 You will want to add to this in your own packages ``conf.py``

+## Metadata

+If you want to use the OpenGraph settings correctly you will need to add the following variables in `conf.py`:

+*. base_url : This is the base url of where the docs or website will be hosted.
+*. opengraph_imageurl: This is the url of where the image will be stored in the final built version.
+*. seo_description: Description of the project build.